 If you and your spouse file jointly, your case will include

 When you file under Chapter 7, the bankruptcy trustee can take any of your property that is not exempt (protected) under the laws of your state (or the federal exemption laws, if your state allows you to use them).
 The trustee will sell it and distribute the proceeds to your creditors.
 You get to keep your exempt property.
 (To learn more about exemptions, and find links to each state's exemption list, see Bankruptcy Exemptions: An Overview.)

 Some states allow married couples who file jointly to "double" their exemptions.
 For example, if an individual can exempt up to $30,000 of home equity, a married couple filing together could exempt $60,000.
 Not all states allow doubling, however, and those that do sometimes allow only certain exemptions to be doubled.
-(Select your state that the bottom of our main exemption page to find out how it handles doubling.)
+(Select your state on the bottom of our main exemption page to find out how it handles doubling.)

-These rules mean that your spouse could lose property as a result of your bankruptcy filing.
-In every state, your spouse's separate property (and your spouse's half of the marital property, in common law states) won't be part of your bankruptcy estate, and can't be taken by the trustee in a Chapter 7 case.
+These rules mean that your spouse could lose property as a result of your solo bankruptcy filing.
+In every state, your spouse's separate property (and your spouse's half of the marital property, in non-community property states) won't be part of your bankruptcy estate, and can't be taken by the trustee in a Chapter 7 case.
 However, all of your community property or half of your marital property will be at risk.
 If it isn't exempt, the trustee could take it and sell it in your Chapter 7 case.

 As you can see, whether to file jointly or separately for bankruptcy is an important choice, and one that may have major repercussions.
 The decision depends on state law, your financial situation, and other factors.
 If you have any questions or want to review your options, you should consult with an experienced bankruptcy attorney.